Copper State Adjusting Copper State Adjusting

 That said, even on smaller claims, a free claim review costs you nothing and gives you an informed opinion on whether your insurer’s offer is fair.

-Public adjusters in Arizona typically charge 10-15% of the settlement on a contingency basis.
 You pay nothing upfront.
-If we do not increase your settlement, you pay nothing at all.
+If we don’t increase your settlement, you pay nothing at all.
+There’s no risk to having a professional fight your claim.

 Get a Free Claim Review